 I decided to finally get more familiar with her methods after reading L’Art de la Simplicite, a book that serendipitously came into my life (through a Goodreads Giveaway) at exactly the right time.

 My interest in minimalism and decluttering came in a lot of ways as a natural extension of my journey into body awareness.
 As I became more aware of my body and started to recognize the physical effects of different emotional states, I realized that different spaces also exert an influence on how we feel.

 I started looking at our home in a different way than before.
-I’ve always been exceptionally concerned with keeping the house clean, mostly the product of my eastern european upbringing.
+I was always very concerned with keeping the house clean.
 Recently though my concern for cleaning has been more a function of personal development than one of keeping up with appearances.
 I want my home to feel good to me and be easy to live in so I can get on with life.

 So between spending an inordinate amount of time cleaning and also wanting a good energy space to live in I was convinced that I needed to start decluttering.